 The Image Shader dialog contains the information about how to drape the image over the model.
 The Easting and Northing values define the Origin (lower left corner).
 Width and Height in meters define the area that is covered by the image.
 Usually, images come together with a World File. planlauf/TERRAIN checks if such a file exists in the image's folder and sets all the values accordingly.
 If no world file is available, the image can automatically be positioned to cover the whole model.
-Click OK to load and display the image.
-You can get back to the Image Shader dialog by clicking Edit on the Image tab.
+Click Apply and then on Close to load and display the image.
+You can get back to the Image Shader dialog by clicking Manage on the Image tab.